Azure/PSRule.Rules.Azure/docs/en/rules/Azure.ACR.AdminUser.md

 ## RECOMMENDATION

-Consider disabling the admin user account and only use identity-based authentication for registry operations.
+Consider disabling the local admin account and only use identity-based authentication for registry operations.

 ## EXAMPLES